Amen (Meek Mill song): Controversy

-On July 10, 2012, North Philadelphia reverend Jomo K. Johnson pushed for a boycott of "Amen".
-He declared that he is a hip hop fan, yet it is needed to properly call Mill out "and say enough is enough", with him seemingly making usage of the church "as a backdrop and a parallel for some of the sinful things that he does".
-Johnson also encouraged Christians that are rap fans across his city to boycott the rapper if he does not acknowledge "this blatant disrespect", using his religious position to "revoke Meek's 'hood pass' until this happens".
-On July 11, 2012, Mill argued with Johnson over the boycott on Hot 107.9's The Q Deezy Show, debating that the reverend was using it to gather fame and saying he may have helped him in other situations.
+On July 10, 2012, North Philadelphia reverend Jomo K. Johnson, from Mill's hometown, pushed for a boycott of "Amen".
+He declared that he is a hip hop fan, yet it is needed to properly call Mill out "and say enough is enough", with the rapper seemingly making usage of the church "as a backdrop and a parallel for some of the sinful things that he does".
+Johnson also encouraged Christians that are rap fans across his city to boycott the rapper until he acknowledged "this blatant disrespect", using his religious position to "revoke Meek's 'hood pass' until this happens".
+On July 11, 2012, Mill argued with Johnson over the boycott on Hot 107.9's The Q Deezy Show, debating that the reverend was using it to gather fame and saying he might have helped him in other situations.
 Johnson credited Mill for his talent, yet opposed his usage of it and ultimately accused him of lying in his music, while the rapper accused him of sounding like "a psycho".
-On July 16, 2012, Mill apologized for any offence caused by "Amen" on BET's show 106 & Park, explaining that people are offended by all types of things and he meant no disrespect to any religion.
+On July 16, 2012, Mill apologized for any offense caused by "Amen" on BET's music show 106 & Park, explaining that people are offended by all types of things and he meant no disrespect to any religion.
 Johnson responded by calling off the boycott and granting Mill forgiveness, though made clear his intentions to not support him in any way.

-In an interview with Billboard, rapper Lecrae was asked what he thought of the controversy over "Amen" and responded that he is not bothered if a rapper does not value a word or know the meaning.
-Lecrae compared the situation to a "blind person bumping into you", clarifying that one shows them where to sit rather than becoming angry and his interest is fully set in helping people understand terms.
+In an interview with Billboard, rapper Lecrae was asked what he thought of the controversy over "Amen" and responded that he was not bothered if a rapper does not value a word or know the meaning.
+Lecrae compared the situation to being mad at a "blind person bumping into you", clarifying that one shows them where to sit rather than becoming angry and his interest was fully set in helping people understand terms.
 Christian rap artists the Ambassador and Da' T.R.U.T.H. also commented on the controversy in interviews, voicing their appreciation of Johnson taking a public stand against the song.
-However, Da' T.R.U.T.H. stated that there is a possibility that Johnson could have reasoned more with Mill in the radio debate instead of only making blanket statements.
+However, Da' T.R.U.T.H. stated that there was a possibility that Johnson could have reasoned more with Mill in the radio debate instead of only making blanket statements.